FAQ

 How much is it?

-Three paid tiers, no free tier:
+Three paid tiers (Operator has a 14-day free trial), no permanent free tier:

 - Operator — $29/month or $348/year.
 Easy + Medium AI models.
+14-day free trial available.

 - Pro — $79/month or $948/year.
-Adds Advanced models; BYOK available as a $100 one-time unlock.
+Adds Advanced models.

 - Max — $199/month or $2,388/year.
 Same model surface as Pro with the largest monthly AI budget.